 La MaMa E.T.C.
 (First Floor Theatre), 74 East Fourth Street (betw.
 Bowery and 2nd Ave.)

-Presented by La MaMa E.T.C. in collaboration with GOH Productions, and as a co-production of Czechoslovak-American Marionette Theatre, a resident company at La MaMa, and Theatre Kapow of New Hampshire.
+Presented by La MaMa in association with GOH Productions, and as a co-production of Czechoslovak-American Marionette Theatre, a resident company at La MaMa, and Theatre Kapow of New Hampshire.

-NEW YORK, August 8 -- In the era of alternative truth, it is timely to revisit three 1960s national traumas which are shrouded in dense cobwebs of multiple conspiracy theories: the assassinations of President Kennedy, Robert Kennedy and Rev. Martin Luther King.
-To elucidate them with puppet theater wisdom, Czechoslovak-American Marionette Theatre (http://czechmarionettes.org) revisits these tragedies in "The Life and Times of Lee Harvey Oswald," conceived, written and directed by Vít Horejš and co-directed by Matthew Cahoon.
+NEW YORK, October 4 -- In the era of alternative truth, it is timely to revisit three 1960s national traumas which are shrouded in dense cobwebs of multiple conspiracy theories: the assassinations of President Kennedy, Robert Kennedy and Rev. Martin Luther King.
+To elucidate them with puppet theater wisdom, Czechoslovak-American Marionette Theatre (http://czechmarionettes.org) revisits these tragedies in "The Life and Times of Lee Harvey Oswald," conceived, written and directed by Vít Horejš.
 The piece represents the main protagonists as a peculiar cross between Greek tragic figures and stock characters from traditional puppet murder mysteries.

 The Kennedy brothers and King, portrayed by puppets, are dramatized as inexorably approaching the Grassy Knoll through their lives, guided by fate, as marionettes are pulled by their strings.
-A chorus of all-American cheerleaders, FBI, KGB and FOD (Fairies of Destiny), and TV agents warn them in vain to avoid the path of destruction.
-A score using Wurlitzer organ, accordion and percussion, plus '60s hits and sound effects comment on the action and guides the stringed players through their unavoidable life changing acts.
+A chorus of all-American cheerleaders, FBI, KGB and talent agents warn them in vain to avoid the path of destruction.
+A score of '60s hits, military anthems and sound effects, played on Wurlitzer organ and percussion, comments on the action and guides the stringed players through their unavoidable life changing acts.

 The Oswald puppet by Theresa Linnihan is based on the iconic "hunter of fascists" photo which Lee's Russian wife, Marina took in their back yard -- Oswald holding a rifle and a handgun (later used in Dallas slayings of JFK and Officer Tippit).
 The production uses the puppet characters of the traditional Czech Marionette repertory, for example, the JFK puppet is a knight in shining armor and Jackie is a noblewoman.
 Marina Oswald is a young village woman, Rose Kennedy a queen, Joseph Kennedy a king and Castro is depicted as a mountain spirit with a long flowing beard.
 Robert Kennedy is a musketeer, LBJ a cook, John Connelly is a cowboy and Hansel & Gretel portray various children.